Wednesday, October 31, 2007

 Heaven Help Us

-Heaven Help Us; tragicomedy, USA, 1985; D: Michael Dinner, S: Andrew McCarthy, Malcolm Danare, Kevin Dillon, John Heard, Donald Sutherland, Mary Stuart Masterson, Jennifer Dundas, Wallace Shawn, Yeardley Smith
+Heaven Help Us; tragicomedy, USA, 1985; D: Michael Dinner, S: Andrew McCarthy, Malcolm Danare, Kevin Dillon, John Heard, Donald Sutherland, Mary Stuart Masterson, Jay Patterson, Jennifer Dundas, Patrick Dempsey, Wallace Shawn, Yeardley Smith, Nancy Cartwright

 Brooklyn, '65.
 The 16-year old Michael Dunn tries to adapt to his new school, the St. Basil's Catholic Boys School.
 He makes friends with the intellectual student Caesar, but is shocked by the monks'/ teachers' harsh attitude that demands discipline and loyalty, and every student who neglects that gets brutally, physically punished.
 The worst one is Constance, but the best one is the mild and reasonable Timothy.
 At the dance, the boys meet a few girls and the wild Rooney persuades Caesar to go on a double date in his father's car, but it ends in a disaster.
 Michael falls in love with Danni who runs a store with her sick dad, but she gets taken away by the social workers that were notified by the monks.
 He rebels against the school with his friends and even hits Constance in self defence, which causes the principal to loosen up the harsh rules.